 This argument also presumes with some faulty logic that it is better to be murdered than to live in some sort of psychological discomfort.
 It also excludes the other less heinous solution of simply giving the child up for adoption so she can have a better life for herself.
 The termination of the baby is selected as the solution, when less drastic and more morally acceptable and preferable solutions are readily available.

-9. Pro-Choice Argument: Abortion is a Personal Right of Choice
+9. Is Abortion Just a Personal Right of Choice?

 Within moral relativism, with which people make up their own subjective moral values and duties, one can easily say something like this: